agadiffe/WindowsMize/README.md

 It's recommended to use Notepad++, VSCode or else to have the code highlighted.

 ### Main script
-"WindowsMize.ps1" is the main script that will execute the other scripts.
+`WindowsMize.ps1` is the main script that executes the other scripts.
-Settings are divided into 6 main categories with 31 script files.
+The settings are divided into six main categories across 31 script files.
 These script files are located in the "scripts" folder.

 You can uncomment or comment the script names to execute or not the corresponding script.